LukasKnuth/bike-track/README.md

 ## Get it

 I'm not yet sure if the application will ever make it to Google Play.
-Therefor, you'll want to download the `.apk`-file from the download section of this project, copy it to your device and install it manually.
+Therefore, you'll want to download the `.apk`-file from the download section of this project, copy it to your device and install it manually.

 If you ever pirated an application, you'll probably know how to do that ;)